 More visitors spending in our communities stimulates the creation of new businesses, they sustain existing businesses, create jobs and population growth, and they support cultural endeavours, the arts and creative industries.

-T21 – The Tasmanian Visitor Economy Strategy brings this together by acknowledging that there are many reasons to visit Tasmania and there are many individuals, businesses and organisations - not just tourism and hospitality agencies and businesses - involved in attracting visitors.
+The T21 Visitor Economy Action Plan 2020-2022 brings this together by acknowledging that there are many reasons to visit Tasmania and there are many individuals, businesses and organisations - not just tourism and hospitality agencies and businesses - involved in attracting visitors.

 This well-established partnership is focussed on supporting you, our industry, through to recovery from the COVID-19 pandemic.
-There is work already underway with our aviation partners to rebuild air access and stimulate demand for tourism and hospitality businesses as restrictions are eased through the roadmap to recovery.
+There has been work underway with our aviation partners to rebuild air access and stimulate demand for tourism and hospitality businesses as restrictions are eased through the roadmap to recovery.

 There’s much more to be done.
 What made us special prior to this crisis, remains.
 Our landscape remains rare and beautiful.
 Our people are still warm and welcoming.
 Our tourism infrastructure endures.
 Our brand in market remains strong.

-The T30 Recovery Plan will be focussed on restoring Tasmania’s tourism and hospitality sectors to be the valuable contributor to Tasmania’s economy, jobs and regional communities that they were pre-COVID.
+The T21 Visitor Economy Action Plan 2020-2022 is focussed on restoring Tasmania’s tourism and hospitality sectors to be the valuable contributor to Tasmania’s economy, jobs and regional communities that they were pre-COVID.

 Our brand must be fostered, promoted, leveraged and protected through strategic investment, creative marketing, events and partnerships across industry sectors.

-T21 – The Tasmanian Visitor Economy Strategy directed industry and government focus towards our competitive strengths that drive the bulk of visitation to the state now, and offer the potential for further sustainable growth.
+T21 continues to direct industry and government focus towards our competitive strengths that drive the bulk of visitation to the state now, and offer the potential for further sustainable growth.
 We commit to developing these competitive strengths through targeted government and private sector support to encourage further investment and innovation.